- video message from Eluned Morgan, Minister for Health and Social Services,

 ABOUT HELPFORCE CYMRU

 Helpforce Cymru began in 2019 with support from Helpforce UK, the National Lottery Community Fund and Welsh Government.

-It is now a collaboration of partners working to raise the profile and the strategic role of volunteering in health and social care.
+It is a network of partners working to raise the profile and the strategic role of volunteering in health and social care.

-If you would like to receive updates from Helpforce Cymru, keep in touch by joining WCVA’s mailing list and choose the option ‘health and care volunteering’.
+If you would like to receive updates from Helpforce Cymru, join WCVA’s mailing list and choose the option ‘health and care volunteering’.